ZoDDeL/CM-Ultimate/README.md

-# CM-Ultimate
+# CM-Ultimate / WWL-Ultimate

-## 🔥 An Advanced Devil Engine Table for Combat Master
+## 🔥 An Advanced Devil Engine Table for Combat Master / World War Legion
 (Devil Engine is a Hex Edit of Cheat Engine!)